 - It has silky and heart-shaped or curved stringy leaves.

-- It has heavy, cylindrical 2.5-3 inch stems with leaf scars.
+- It has stout, cylindrical 2.5-3 inch stems with leaf scars.

 - In rare conditions, you will be able to see the flower of their plant.
-The flower of this plant is 8-12 inches long and creamy white.
+The height of this plant is 8-12 inches long and creamy white.

 - This plant comprises oxalic acid.
 For that its some parts are poisonous to the human body.
 But ripe fruit is exceptional in this case.